-We kindly ask that visitors take note of Dutch National Opera & Ballet’s house rules.
+We kindly ask that visitors take note of Dutch National Opera & Ballet’s House Rules and General Conditions for Visitors.

 Opening time main entrance